 There exists in this country a crisis that threatens the future of biomedical research: a dearth of rigorously trained clinician researchers who can sustain and empower the next era of biomedical discovery.
-There are many obstacles that contribute to this crisis including the high degree of debt encumbered by medical and dental students, the long and arduous training required of physicians that would be made longer by the pursuit of research, the perceived lack of rewards for doing research, the perceived difficulty in competing for funding, the paucity of suitable mentors, negative feedback from struggling researchers, and the interruption in clinical training necessitated by research training.
+There are many obstacles that contribute to this crisis including the high degree of debt encumbered by medical and dental students, the long and arduous training required of physicians that would be made longer by the pursuit of research, the perceived difficulty in competing for funding, the paucity of suitable mentors, negative feedback from struggling researchers, and the interruption in clinical training necessitated by research training.

 This program allows you to: